microsoftgraph/microsoft-graph-docs/concepts/sharepoint-concept-overview.md

-# SharePoint sites and content API overview
+---title: "SharePoint sites and content API overview"description: "SharePoint is your mobile, intelligent intranet.
+With SharePoint, users can share and manage content, knowledge, and applications to empower teamwork, find information, and collaborate across an organization.
+You can use the SharePoint REST API in Microsoft Graph to integrate your solutions with SharePoint sites and content."---# SharePoint sites and content API overview

 SharePoint is your mobile, intelligent intranet.
 With SharePoint, users can share and manage content, knowledge, and applications to empower teamwork, find information, and collaborate across an organization.
 You can use the SharePoint REST API in Microsoft Graph to integrate your solutions with SharePoint sites and content.